How can we create and use a custom map in Power BI?

 2. Import the Map into Power BI

-Now that the Map is ready, in Power BI we insert the "Synoptic Panel" visualization in our dashboard.
+Now that the card is ready, in Power BI you insert the "Synoptic Panel" visualization in your dashboard.

 Before we import the .svg file, try to map a data source with the Synoptic component.

 Once done, we must select the .svg map generated by Synoptic Designer from our local computer, as shown in the following images:

 We will be able to change the different parameters to change the colors of the zones, the values and the labels to display ...

 Synoptic Panel responds to data selection like any other Power BI component.
 We can drag measures and see how the Map interacts with the filters.